bossanova808/MediaCopier/Readme.md

 ### WARNING

-This is not really ready for prime time.
+This is _not) really ready for prime time.

-It's a bug ridden, rather situation specific hack and probably the worst code I have ever put out in public.
-But - it will never delete anything, be design, so worst case scenario is it doesn't immediately work for you.
+It's a rather situation specific hack and probably the worst code I have ever put out in public.
+But - it will never delete anything, by design, so worst case scenario is it doesn't immediately work for you.

 It's designed to be taken by you and expanded upon/adapted for your own needs and *NO REAL SUPPORT OF ANY KIND IS OFFERED*.
-You can post to the XBMC forums here: [http://forum.xbmc.org/showthread.php?tid=189144] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
+You can post to the Kodi forums here: [https://forum.kodi.tv/showthread.php?tid=189144] - and I may try and help, but the general idea is that you'll get your hands dirty and make it work for you.
 Or even better, get hacking and submit a pull request with improvements.

-It's been tested only on Windows, only with my library, but I have been using it fairly comprehensively for about two years now without issues.
+It's been tested only on Windows, only with my library, but I have been using it fairly comprehensively for several years now, without issues.

 ### PREREQUISITES

-A well organised and named media library - basically what you'd get out of Sickbeard and Couchpotato with XBMC naming conventions of the SXXEXX type, and season folders.
-It would be easy enough to add support for 1x06 type naming I think.
+A well organised and named media library - basically what you'd get out of Sonarr/Radarr with Kodi naming conventions of the `SXXEXX` type, and using season folders.

+It would be easy enough to add support for 1x06 type naming I think....but I haven't since I don't use that.

 e.g.